 foot doctors are not surgeons

 Far from it; podiatry is actually a surgical field of medicine and most of the treatments that they perform today requires surgical skill.
-While it’s not surgery in a sense that there’s no general anaesthetics or operation rooms, some of the things that a foot specialist needs to do in treating some of the most common foot problems does involve making incisions.
+While it’s not surgery in a sense that there’s no general anaesthetics or operation rooms, some of the things that a foot expert needs to do in treating some of the most common foot problems does involve making incisions.
 A podiatrist can perform surgery at a hospital or from a surgical facility.

 Of course just like any surgeon, a foot doctor needs to be board certified to perform the above-mentioned procedure.
-Australian foot specialists are recognised around the world as some of the foremost experts when it comes to ankle and foot surgery.
+Australian foot experts are recognised around the world as some of the foremost experts when it comes to ankle and foot surgery.
 They undertake conventional orthopaedic surgical methods as well as innovate new ones specific towards advancing their field.

-foot specialists are particularly notable for doing a wide range of corrective surgical treatments.
+Foot Experts are particularly notable for doing a wide range of corrective surgical treatments.
 Their surgical expertise are highly sought after especially by diabetic people suffering from serious foot infections.

 You are better off seeing an Orthopaedist

-While foot specialists and Orthopaedics both delve into similar cases affecting the foot or ankle, only the former possess specialised training on the matter.
-Orthopaedics on the other hand are specialists that deals with the body’s musculoskeletal system as a whole.
+While foot experts and Orthopaedics both delve into similar cases affecting the foot or ankle, only the former possess specialised training on the matter.
+Orthopaedics on the other hand are experts that deals with the body’s musculoskeletal system as a whole.
 Hence they have spent less time training on foot reconstruction and other related treatments.
 In most cases, their knowledge is limited to surgical treatments for foot and ankle problems.

-foot specialists are highly trained in body surgical and non-surgical intervention for debilitating foot and ankle conditions.
+Foot experts are highly trained in body surgical and non-surgical intervention for debilitating foot and ankle conditions.
 Hence they serve as the primary health care provider for above-mentioned problems and are clearly the better choice in terms of training and ability.